What they do

 Required registration and licensing

-To work as a construction rigger in Western Australia, you must obtain a High Risk Work Licence issued by WorkSafe.
+To work as a construction rigger in Western Australia, you must obtain a High Risk Work Licence from WorkSafe.